pipisso/linaria-shorthands/README.md

 const style = css`
   ${borderColor(0)}
-  :x: Argument of type '0' is not assignable to parameter of type 'BorderColor'.
+  ❌ Argument of type '0' is not assignable to parameter of type 'BorderColor'.
 `;
 ```